 7. PCF makes policy decisions based on message received from GSMF.

-Editor’s Note: This solution supports policy control when members in VN group belong to different PCF.
+Editor’s Note: This solution supports policy control when members in VN group belong to different PCF.If the sum of bit rate allocated for the PDU sessions currently active UEs of a 5G VN group reached Group-MBR , PCF can make the following decisions:

+PCF provides an indication to the SMF indicating the Group-MBR is overflown.

+Other decisions

+Editor’s Note: It is FFS whether PCF needs to make other decisions.

 8. PCF sends SM Policy Association Establishment Response (clause 4.16.4 of TS 23502).
 9. SMF sends PDU session Setup Response to UE.

+If the PCF provides an indication to SMF indicating the Group-MBR is overflown, SMF shall reject the PDU Session with a suitable cause code.

-10. SMF sends group information update request to GSMF.
+10. If the new PDU session is accepted, SMF sends group information update request to GSMF.
 The request message includes UE ID, 5G VN group identifier, Session-AMBR for Non-GBR QoS flow and MFBR for GBR QoS flow.

 11. GSMF updates and stores the group information.